-During the academic term, students will be required to take a COVID-19 viral test if they have one or more symptoms of a COVID-19 infection or have been exposed to a person or persons known to have a COVID-19 infection, consistent with the guidance received by Quincy University from applicable public-health officials, including in particular the Adams County Health Department.
-After a student is tested, they will need to quarantine until test results are returned.
-If a positive test result is returned, the student must isolate and follow instructions of the Adams County Health Department and Quincy University.
-If a student has been in close contact with someone who has tested positive, they also must quarantine in accordance with the policies of the Adams County Health Department, regardless of a negative test.
+During the academic term, students will be required to take a COVID-19 test if they have one or more symptoms of a COVID-19 infection or have been exposed to a person or persons known to have a COVID-19 infection, consistent with the guidance received by Quincy University from applicable public-health officials, including in particular the Adams County Health Department.
+After a student is tested, they may be required to guarantine until test results are returned.
+If a positive test result is returned, the student, whether vaccinated or not, must isolate and follow instructions of the Adams County Health Department and Quincy University.
+If an unvaccinated student has been in close contact with someone who has tested positive, the unvaccinated studet also must quarantine in accordance with the policies of the Adams County Health Department, regardless of a negative test.

-Residential students who are required to quarantine or isolate will temporarily be moved to another location on campus, complete course work online and/or in accordance with the instructions of their faculty, and have meals delivered to them.
+Residential students who are required to quarantine or isolate will be asked to quarantine at home or another off-campus location, at the student's expense, or will temporarily be moved to another location on campus, complete course work online and/or in accordance with the instructions of their faculty, and have meals delivered to them.
 Quarantined students will not be permitted to go anywhere on campus, including class and athletic activities and must follow the quarantine guidelines sent to them by the university.
-The Office of Student Development will assist students with the move, getting the necessary academic materials, food, and any other needs the student may have while in quarantine.
-Several locations around campus have been set up to quarantine or, if necessary, isolate students.
+The Office of Student Development will assist students with the move if they are quarantining on campus and with getting the necessary academic materials, food, and any other needs the student may have while in quarantine.